 Whatever one thinks of Sununu or New Hampshire Republicans, something that has not been a focus of Democratic messaging is what, specifically, NH Democrats are for - and who, specifically, is the primary face who will lead that movement for the next generation.

-Governor Sununu will turn 47 later this year; former Senator Kelly Ayotte (who may be the other person at the top of the GOP ticket in 2022) just turned 53.
-Together, they represent the demographic cohort (Gen X) about to take over leadership positions for the next generation.
+Governor Sununu was born in 1974.
+He (along with former US Senator Kelly Ayotte, born in 1968) represent the demographic cohort (Gen X) about to take over leadership positions for the next generation.
 We in the NH Democratic Party need to develop political talent of this same emerging generation (generally between about 45 and 55 years old) who can best provide a positive alternative vision of what it will mean to be a Democrat and a New Hampshirite for the next 20 years.
 (It is not a coincidence, by the way, that New Hampshire's population has a larger percentage made of Gen X than almost any state in America.
 This dominant part of our state's electorate is unsurprisingly expecting our party to present as our primary faces candidates who come from this same emerging generation.)

 It also means developing a specific message about what our vision of the future of New Hampshire looks like - where we think the goalposts of future policymaking should be placed.
 How do we define freedom?
 How do we define fairness?
 How do we define opportunity and prosperity?